From King Charles to Indian PM Modi: World pays tribute to former Catholic Church leader Pope Benedict XVI

 Story highlights

-Born as Joseph Aloisius Ratzinger in Germany in 1927, and grew up in Bavaria, Benedict was a deeply conservative pontiff, who served as the leader of the Catholic Church from 2005 until 2013 when he resigned.
+Born as Joseph Aloisius Ratzinger in Germany in 1927, Pope Benedict grew up in Bavaria and was a deeply conservative pontiff, who served as the leader of the Catholic Church from 2005 until 2013 when he resigned.
 His reign was clouded by sexual allegations in the church.
 He was succeeded by Francis.
 This was an uncommon sight in human history when two popes coexisted.

-German Chancellor Olaf Scholz expressed his tribute to him by saying that the world is losing a special church leader, Reuters reported.
+German Chancellor Olaf Scholz expressed his tribute to the Pope Emeritus by saying that the world is losing a special church leader, Reuters reported.

 "He will be remembered for his rich service to society," he added.